brettz9/eslint-config-ash-nazg/README.md

 1. Restore the following as may become available in flat config:
     1. eslint-plugin-import
     2. eslint-plugin-unsanitized (waiting on typescript-eslint))
-    3. eslint-plugin-escompat (has PR)
-    4. @fintechstudios/eslint-plugin-chai-as-promised (has PR)
+    3. @fintechstudios/eslint-plugin-chai-as-promised (has PR)
-    5. eslint-plugin-mocha-cleanup (has PR)
+    4. eslint-plugin-mocha-cleanup (has PR)

 ## To-dos